dreadflopp/dreads_modlist_patches/README.md

 	* Executable: TexGen64.exe
 	* Arguments:
         * -SSE
-        * -o:C:\Modding\Tools\Mod Organizer 2\mods\TextGen_Output                         |
+        * -o:C:\Modding\Tools\Mod Organizer 2\mods\TextGen_Output

-*Note that you need to check that that the paths for SSEEdits backup and cache folders in the given arguments are valid for your install.*
+*Note that you need to check that that the paths in the given arguments are valid for your install.*

 ## [BethINI SE](http://www.nexusmods.com/skyrimspecialedition/mods/4875)
 Download extract into its own subfolder of the tools folder.